renatorib/react-powerplug/docs/components/Bind.md

 # Bind

-The Bind component has a slightly different proposal from the other components.
-It's not so generic, and was made to deal with inputs.
+The Bind component is DEPRECATED and will renamed in v1.0 to BindInput.
+You can use, for now, `Value` component.

 ```js
 import { Bind } from 'react-powerplug'